jindongwang/transferlearning/code/README.md

 > It is a waste of time looking for the codes from others.
 So I **collect** or **reimplement** them here in a way that you can **easily** use.
 The following are some of the popular transfer learning (domain adaptation) methods in recent years, and I know most of them will be chosen to **compare** with your own method.

-> It is still **on the go**.
-You are welcome to contribute and suggest other methods.
+> You are welcome to contribute and suggest other methods.

 This document contains codes from several aspects: **tutorial**, **theory**, **traditional** methods, and **deep** methods.

+Testing **dataset** can be found [here](https://github.com/jindongwang/transferlearning/blob/master/doc/dataset.md).

 - - -